NON-STATE ACTORS IN EDUCATION

 Licence: See Multi-level regulations.

-Water, sanitation and hygiene (WASH): Private educational institutions are required to comply with the same health and sanitary arrangements as public and assisted private schools under the guidelines of the Public Health Authorities.
+Water, sanitation and hygiene (WASH): Private educational institutions are required to comply with the same health and sanitary arrangements as public and assisted private schools, in accordance with the guidelines of the Public Health Authorities.

 Financial operation